-AGRONOMEET™, EnvEve’s cloud-based digital platform, gives users easy access to real-time information about their crops and how best to manage them.
+AGRONOMEET™, EnvEve’s cloud-based digital platform, gives users easy access to global weather data and provides farmers with real-time information about their crops and how best to manage them.
 An interoperable platform, allowing users to integrate all types of hardware and tap into multiple data sources at the same time, AGRONOMEET offers data modeling and predictive analytics, enabling users to visualize and exchange data for advanced decision support.
 Through the integration of historic data series and combination with real-time data, most solid data-set is generated for optimal risk calculation & management.

 What does this mean in practice?